First-principles study of graphene edge properties and flake shapes: Conclusions

 \section{Conclusions}

-We have employed density functional theory-based calculations of graphene nanoribbons to determine the edge orientation dependence of the edge energy and edge stress (akin to surface stress in three-dimensional materials).
-In the absence of reconstruction, the edge energy is a nearly linear function of edge orientation angle; increasing from the armchair orientation to the zigzag orientation.
+We have employed spin-polarized and non-spin-polarized density-functional calculations of graphene nanoribbons to determine the edge orientation dependence of the edge energy and edge stress (akin to surface stress in three-dimensional materials).
+We found that the spin-polarized calculations always give edge energies that are lower than (or the same as) those obtained in non-spin-polarized calculations.
+The effect of spin-polarization is important for edges with larger $\alpha$ and for edges without hydrogen termination.
+In the absence of reconstruction, the edge energy is a monotonically increasing function of the edge orientation angle (increasing from the armchair orientation to the zigzag orientation) for both H-terminated and unhydrogenated edges.
 Reconstruction of the zigzag edge, however, lowers its energy to less than that of the armchair edge.
 The edge stress for all edge orientations is compressive.
-The magnitude of the edge stress is a minimum at an orientation nearly midway between the armchair and zigzag orientations.
 Reconstruction of the zigzag edge reduces the edge stress to near zero (very slightly tensile).
 Hydrogen adsorption to graphene edges is favorable for all edge orientations, with a larger adsorption energy to the unreconstructed zigzag edge than to the armchair.
 Hydrogen adsorption dramatically lowers all edge energies and all edge stresses.
-It also removes the reconstruction of the zigzag edge.
+It also lifts the reconstruction of the zigzag edge.
 The thermodynamic properties of graphene edges play a key role in determining the equilibrium shape of a finite graphene sheet or flake.
-Using the new edge energy data, we determined that the equilibrium shape of a graphene sheet (with unreconstructed edges) is hexagonal with straight armchair edges.
-This result is valid for both the hydrogen-free case with unreconstructed edges and in the presence of hydrogen.
-However, if the zigzag edges reconstruct (as thermodynamically favored), graphene flakes will have a six-fold symmetry, but with rounded (rather than faceted) edges.
-Interestingly, the six-fold symmetry is rotated with respect to the hydrogenated case and will be dominated by near zigzag edges.
+Using the grand canonical ensemble approach, we were able to account for the role of hydrogen partial pressure and temperature within the gas phase.
+Using this approach, coupled with the Wulff construction, we determined the equilibrium shape of (unreconstructed) graphene flakes as a function of the hydrogen chemical potential.
+We find that equilibrium graphene flakes are hexagonal with straight armchair edges for very small ($\muHtwo \lesssim -7.0 $~eV) or very large ($\muHtwo \gtrsim 0$) hydrogen chemical potentials.
+For intermediate values of the hydrogen chemical potential, the equilibrium graphene flake shape can be (nearly) hexagonal with zigzag facets, have rounded edges, or up to twelve facets.
+However, if the zigzag edges reconstruct (as is thermodynamically favored), graphene flakes will have a six-fold symmetry, but with rounded (rather than faceted) edges.
+Interestingly, in this case, the six-fold symmetry is rotated with respect to the hydrogenated case and will be dominated by near zigzag edges.